MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/README.md

 Kaizala Connectors enable 3rd party developers to integrate Kaizala into their business processes by providing the ability to perform a curated set of actions in Kaizala using REST based API calls.
 The scope of the API is for external systems to call the end-point and perform actions on-demand.
 That is, this will be a PULL model – where individual endpoints need to be called to perform specific actions.
-The PUSH model where Kaizala platform can trigger actions is on the roadmap.
+The PUSH model where Kaizala platform can trigger actions can be configured using **[webhooks](webHooks.md)**.

 [Get started with Connectors](connectors/README.md)